efrecon/bininstall/README.md

 # Binary Installers for Dockerfile Automation

+This repository contains [utilities](#utilities) to simplify installing (released) binaries into Docker images, together with a GitHub [action](#github-action) that can achieve the same thing.
+When used as a GitHub action, the installed binaries are made available under the `PATH` for being used in future steps.

-This repository contains utilities to simplify installing (released) binaries into Docker images.
-These utilities can be used for other installation purposese, but they are meant to replace common code blocks that will fetch binaries/tar files from released github (or gitlab) projects and install them directly into an target image.
+These utilities can be used for other installation purposes, but they are meant to replace common code blocks that will fetch binaries/tar files from released github (or gitlab) projects and install them directly into a target image.

+## Utilities

-## Binary Installer
+### Binary Installer

 The following command would install v1.21.0 of the `kubectl` kubernetes CLI client to `/usr/local/bin`, printing some progress that will be relayed during